Streampunk/neden/README.md

 ## Status and next steps

 This is an experimental prototype for research purposes only with no commitment to further development.

+## License

+This specification is released under the Apache 2.0 license.
+Copyright 2016 Streampunk Media Ltd.